 Contact us about specific travel plans.
 Generally, weekend travel within your host country is encouraged.
 However, students should inform SRAS of their travel plans for safety reasons and so that we can advise on any visa or academic conflicts that might be incurred.
-For more extensive travel, most universities will allow up to two weeks after the program ends if you are on a program in which you are studying more than 3 months.
-Note that if you are studying less than three months you will have a single entry visa, which means you will not be able to leave the country during the program if you want to be able to get back into Russia.
-Students are welcome to explore areas within Russia, keeping in mind students have a schedule of at least 20 hours/week with most programs.
+For more extensive travel, most universities will allow up to two weeks after the program ends if you are on a program in which you are studying more than three months.
+Note that if you are studying less than three months in Russia, you will have a single entry visa, which means you will not be able to leave Russia during the program as this will cancel the visa and you will be denied re-entry.

 Can I find my own housing?

 In most of our study locations you can find your own housing, but there may be some university paperwork requirements of your hosts/landlord as concern visa registration.
-All SRAS programs include dormitory accommodation, so if you set up your own accommodation you will be reimbursed the cost for the dorms (which are generally very inexpensive).
+All SRAS programs include dormitory accommodation unless otherwise specified, so if you set up your own accommodation you can be reimbursed any cost for the dorms (which are generally very inexpensive).
 Inquire with us for the exact amount.
-See our housing page for more information on housing types and our accommodations page in our travel services section for help if you are still looking for accommodations in Russia.
+See our housing page for more information on housing types and our accommodations page in our travel services section for help if you are still looking for accommodations abroad.

 Can I bring someone along with me on my program?

-All visitors to a foreign country must abide by the visa laws of that country; it is possible for you to bring someone along, but they will either need to enroll in a program at the same university in order to get a student visa in that location, or get another type of visa – a one-month tourist visa or a three-month business visa.
-Inquire with us for advice on the best type of visa in your situation.
+All visitors to a foreign country must abide by the visa laws of that country; it is possible for you to bring someone along, but they may need to enroll in a program at the same university in order to get a student visa in that location, or get another type of visa.
+Inquire with us for advice on your particular situation.
 We can help obtain a visa for your travel partner as well as assist with accommodations.

-Can I bring my children to Russia while I participate in the program?
+Can I bring my children abroad while I participate in the program?
 What about family housing?

-Russian law requires that children be on the same type of visa as their parent.
-Unfortunately, it is becoming increasingly rare for Russian universities to sponsor the visas of a student’s family members – inquire with us for any current universities that will still do this.
-Family housing can be a problem – Russian family dorms are intended for long-term degree students, so they are given priority, and they always fill up very quickly.
+Children must generally be on the same type of visa as their parent.
+Unfortunately, it is becoming increasingly rare for most universities to sponsor the visas of a student’s family members – inquire with us for any current universities that will still do this.
+Family housing can be a problem – Russian family dorms, for instance, are intended for long-term degree students, so they are given priority, and they always fill up very quickly.
 Home stay is an option, but conditions will be very crowded and most hosts will not agree to having children.
 If you are determined to overcome the obstacles, contact us.

 Why are academic courses required with most internships?

-Russia's labor laws and laws regulating foreigners are stringent.
-Foreigners must be carefully documented with visa, registration, and migration card.
-Internships must be documented as educational programs to avoid needing work visas and work permits, which are prohibitively expensive.
-This documentation can be performed/coordinated by SRAS only if the intern arrives on the basis of a student visa, which, by Russian law, requires that the intern additionally spend time in a classroom with the institution sponsoring the visa.
+Labor laws and laws regulating foreigners are stringent.
+Internships must be documented as educational programs to avoid documenting the student as a foreign employee, which can be prohibitively expensive.
+Thus, SRAS and most internship hosts usually require that the intern arrive on the basis of a student visa.
+Student visas require the intern to additionally spend time in a classroom with the institution sponsoring the visa.

 When are academic courses not required with internships?

 Internships are available without an accompanying academic program only if the applicant can prove that he/she meets four conditions.
-1) He/she already has housing available in Russia (shown with a letter from a friend or relative that he/she will be staying with).
-2) He/she will have appropriate registration in Russia (shown with a letter from the registered owner of the property at which the student will be staying).
-3) He/she will already have an appropriate visa or has a Russian passport.
-4) He/she has a high level of spoken Russian and qualifications for the position desired.
+1) He/she already has housing available (shown with a letter from the landlord or friend or relative that he/she will be staying with).
+2) He/she will have appropriate registration (shown with a letter from the registered owner of the property at which the student will be staying).
+3) He/she will already have an appropriate visa or has a local passport.
+4) He/she has advanced language skills (in the local language) and qualifications for the position desired.
 In this case, applications must be received at least three months in advance of the intended start date.
 Internship placement and service fee is $1295 and includes placement and support.

 What if I want to stay when my internship ends?

 In some cases, internships may be extended so long as the academic program is also extended.
 Also, as in any internship in any country, there is always the possibility that your internship may turn into a real job offer.
-The reality of this usually revolves around both your performance and your circumstances — if you already have a degree, are prepared to spend considerable time abroad, what experience you have that a Russian does not, what sort of salary you expect, etc. All of the complexities of job-hunting at home are magnified when considering long-term employment abroad.
+The reality of this usually revolves around both your performance and your circumstances — if you already have a degree, are prepared to spend considerable time abroad, what experience you have that a local does not, what sort of salary you expect, etc. All of the complexities of job-hunting at home are magnified when considering long-term employment abroad.
 To accept a job offer, you will need to transition to a work visa.
 Make sure that your HR department will make appropriate arrangements for this before accepting any offer.
 See our page on Working in Russia and/or contact us for more advice.

 Can I contact past students and interns?

 Yes.
 Contact us for more information.
-You can also click here to see some select quotes from past students about our programs.
+You can also click here to see some to see what past students say about us.

 4. Money (back to top)

-Are there scholarships and funding available for study abroad in Russia?
+Are there scholarships and funding available for SRAS programs?